Sean Waltman: Independent circuit (2002–2005)

-NWA Total Nonstop Action (2005, 2006)
+Return to NWA Total Nonstop Action (2005, 2006)

-Under his real name, Waltman returned to TNA on February 13, 2005 at Against All Odds, attacking Jeff Jarrett during his NWA World Heavyweight Championship match with Kevin Nash.
-Nash, Waltman and Diamond Dallas Page formed an alliance and feuded with Planet Jarrett (Jarrett, The Outlaw and Monty Brown) and at Lockdown, Waltman, B.G.
-James and Diamond Dallas Page defeated Planet Jarrett in a Lethal Lockdown match.
-Nash and Page left TNA to focus on acting afterwards.
+Under his real name, Waltman returned to TNA at Against All Odds on February 13, 2005, attacking Jeff Jarrett during his NWA World Heavyweight Championship match with Kevin Nash.
+Nash, Waltman and Diamond Dallas Page formed an alliance and feuded with Planet Jarrett (Jarrett, The Outlaw and Monty Brown).
+At Lockdown on April 24, Waltman, B.G.
+James and Page defeated Planet Jarrett in a Lethal Lockdown match.

-At Hard Justice in 2005, Waltman replaced Jeff Hardy, who no-showed, and lost to Raven in a Clockwork Orange House of Fun match after being back body dropped through the steel cage.
-On June 19, at Slammiversary, Waltman wrestled a five-man King of the Mountain match for the NWA World Heavyweight Championship.
-He lost, but cost defending champion A.J.
-Styles the title by delivering an X-Factor off a ladder.
-This turned him heel and led to a grudge match at No Surrender, which Styles won after guest referee Jerry Lynn prevented Waltman from cheating.
-Waltman challenged Lynn to a match at Sacrifice.
-After losing by victory roll, Waltman attacked Lynn and tried to reinjure his shoulder.
-Waltman then partnered with Alex Shelley to win the Chris Candido Cup.
-This earned them a shot at the NWA World Tag Team Championship at Unbreakable.
-Waltman, however, no-showed the event.
-He was not seen again until a one-night return at Final Resolution on January 15, 2006, brought in by Larry Zbyszko to defeat his rival, Raven.
+At Hard Justice on May 15, Waltman replaced Jeff Hardy, who no-showed, losing to Raven in a Clockwork Orange House of Fun match.
+On June 19, at Slammiversary, Waltman lost a five-man King of the Mountain match for the NWA World Heavyweight Championship.
+He cost defending champion A.J.
+Styles the title by delivering an X-Factor off a ladder, turning heel.
+At No Surrender on July 17, Waltman lost to Styles after guest referee Jerry Lynn prevented him from cheating.
+Waltman challenged Lynn to a match at Sacrifice on August 14, which he lost, then attacked Lynn in an attempt to reinjure his shoulder.
+Waltman then partnered with Alex Shelley to win the Chris Candido Cup, earning them a shot at the NWA World Tag Team Championship at Unbreakable on September 11.
+However, Waltman no-showed the event.

+He was not seen again until a one-night return at Final Resolution on January 15, 2006, being brought in by Larry Zbyszko to defeat his rival, Raven.

 Wrestling Society X (2006)

 In February 2006, Waltman joined MTV's newly formed Wrestling Society X (WSX) promotion, as "6-Pac".
 At their inaugural tapings on February 9, 6-Pac had a ten-man hardcore battle royal ladder match, which both he and Vampiro won by climbing the ladder to retrieve WSX contracts.
-6-Pac lost a WSX Championship title match to Vampiro the following week.
+6-Pac lost a WSX Championship match to Vampiro the following week.
 He challenged Vampiro in episode four, as a ruse to introduce Ricky Banderas, who attacked Vampiro from behind.
-He later defeated Human Tornado and Scorpio Sky in singles matches, and teased an affair with Lizzy Valentine (the valet and girlfriend of Matt Sydal), though WSX folded before the angle could go on any further.
+He teased an affair with Lizzy Valentine (the valet and girlfriend of Matt Sydal), though WSX folded before the angle could go on any further.